ethereumclassic/ethereumclassic.github.io/content/why-classic/genesis/index.en.md

 >
 > - [Ethereum.org Website](https://ethereum.org/en/governance/#dao-fork)

-Whilse it was clear that some pro-forkers did not want Geth or any Ethereum Foundation products even to have the option of running the unforked chain, to provide neutrality, the infamous `--oppose-dao-fork` flag was added to Geth, enabling users to opt-in to the unforked chain by enabling this config parameter.
+While it was clear that some pro-forkers did not want Geth or any Ethereum Foundation products even to have the option of running the unforked chain, to provide neutrality, the infamous `--oppose-dao-fork` flag was added to Geth, enabling users to opt-in to the unforked chain by enabling this config parameter.
 However, it was soon removed in later versions.

 To be fair, some other Ethereum Foundation teams attempted to provide genuine neutral choices.
 For example, Mist, the dapp browser, required users to make an explicit choice of which version of the chain to run when opening the client, rather than opting them in to one side of the fork by default.

 ![Ethereum Foundation's Mist Wallet asked users to decide which fork to use](./mist.png)

-Unfortunately, the Mist client decision was far less consequential than Geth's, as the target user base for Mist was neither miners nor exchanges, so this option had no significant effect on hashrate or user adoption, which was primarily dictated by exchanges and other wallet services using Geth's defaults.
+Unfortunately, the Mist client decision was far less consequential than Geth's, as the target user base for Mist was neither miners nor exchanges, so this option had no significant effect on hashrate or user adoption, which was primarily dictated by exchanges and other wallet services using Geth's new defaults.

 Some Ethereum Foundation members even publicly spoke out against the Hard Fork, cementing the idea that consensus was _not_ reached.
 To those who stood up for "Build Unstoppable Applications" despite the peer pressure, we salute you.